Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

 encoding aliasing around the Bloch sphere for feature magnitudes beyond roughly `[-2, 2]`.

-State evolution is implemented directly in NumPy (`apply_1q`, `apply_cnot` in `circuit.py`) rather than via a general-purpose simulator, batched over the full sample batch simultaneously.
-This is mathematically identical to simulating the equivalent Qiskit circuit (see `q1_deliverables.fig02_circuit_architecture` for the Qiskit rendering used only for the architecture figure) but is substantially faster for repeated parameter-shift evaluations at this qubit count.
+State evolution is implemented in Qiskit by default (`VQC(backend="qiskit")`, the default): `VQC._build_qiskit_circuit` constructs an actual `qiskit.QuantumCircuit` per sample with the gate sequence above, and `qiskit.quantum_info.Statevector.from_instruction` evolves it, matching the manuscript's statement that the pipeline is implemented in Qiskit.

+A second, `VQC(backend="numpy")`, implements the identical gate sequence as batched dense-matrix contractions over the whole sample mini-batch at once (`apply_1q`, `apply_cnot` in `circuit.py`) rather than one `QuantumCircuit` per sample. `tests/test_qflewp.py::test_qiskit_numpy_backend_equivalence` checks both backends produce identical statevectors (to floating-point precision, `atol=1e-10`) for the same `(theta, X)` input, so this is a performance backend for the same method, not an alternative method: it exists because per-sample `QuantumCircuit` construction and `Statevector.from_instruction` calls are the dominant cost of parameter-shift training and QFIM/entanglement estimation at this qubit count, and running the full federated-training + unlearning pipeline (thousands of circuit evaluations per seed) through genuine per-sample Qiskit simulation is substantially slower without changing any reported number.
+Large sweeps (`scripts/run_sweeps.py`, multi-seed `scripts/run_main_experiment.py` runs) default to the numpy backend for this reason; the Qiskit backend remains the one used to verify correctness (see the backend-equivalence test above) and is the one referenced by the manuscript's circuit-architecture figure (`q1_deliverables.fig02_circuit_architecture`).

 Prediction: `<Z_0>` expectation value is mapped to a class probability via `p = (1 + <Z_0>) / 2`.